navyasree92/SQL-Learning/README.md

 # 🗄️ Databases & SQL for Analysts
-### A 9-Day Series From First Concepts to Advanced Querying -
+### A 9-Day Series From First Concepts to Advanced Querying

 A structured, beginner-to-intermediate SQL series for **data analysts** .
 Every concept is covered through a single, consistent example database, an online store called `online_store` will be build from scratch on Day 3 and query all the way through Day 9.
 By the end, this practice will helps to answer real business questions with clean, production-quality SQL.

 ---

-## What You Will Learn
+## What Will Learn

-By working through all nine articles, you will go from "what is a database?" to writing multi-table analytical queries with window functions and CTEs which is one of the skills listed alongside Python and statistics in data analyst job postings.
+By working through all nine days, you will go from "what is a database?" to writing multi-table analytical queries with window functions and CTEs which is one of the skills listed alongside Python and statistics in data analyst job postings.

 | Phase | Days | Focus |
 |-------|------|-------|